KassieRepo2/Vocal-Analysis-Releases/README.md

 Vocal Analysis is designed to give clear, actionable feedback so you can:
 - Track your progress over time
 - Understand how your voice is changing
-- Feel more confident and less overwhelmed during training
+- Feel more confident in your voice and less overwhelmed during training
+- Get a sense on how your voice may be gendered by others

 ## Key features
 - Record audio or import an existing file